Xilinx/Vitis_Libraries/codec/L2/demos/jpegDec/README.md

           -JPEGFile:  the path point to input *.jpg
 ```

-Note: Default arguments are set in Makefile, you can use other :ref:`pictures` listed in the table.
+Note: Default arguments are set in Makefile, you can use other [pictures](https://github.com/Xilinx/Vitis_Libraries/tree/master/codec/L2/demos#pictures) listed in the table.

 * **Example output(Step 4)**